eugenecohen-osu/chi-gem5/chi-report.md

 ### AXI4 Transaction Attributes

 It's worth taking a moment to study the transaction attributes for AXI.
-Any initiator of a transaction drives attributes that describe the treatment of the transaction for the purposes of ordering, bufferring, caching and protection.
+Any initiator of a transaction drives attributes that describe the treatment of the transaction for the purposes of ordering, buffering, caching and protection.
 While this is only an interconnect specification, these attributes align with the ARMv7 architecture memory model definitions.

 The **AxCACHE** signals determine the ordering, buffering and cacheability treatment for the transaction.
-We divide these into cacheable and non-cacheable categories and then subidivde based on the buffering and ordering treatments.
+We divide these into cacheable and non-cacheable categories and then subdivide based on the buffering and ordering treatments.

 | Cacheability  | Type                   | Early Ack? | Mergeable?  | Prefetchable? | Example                        |
 | ------------- | ---------------------- | ---------- | ----------- | ------------- | ------------------------------ |